for women entrepreneurs

 Knowing exactly how much cash I have on hand to invest in my online business at any given time is essential.
-In addition, keeping a tight reign on what the burn rate will be at least monthly (often weekly) means I won’t have any unpleasant surprises.
+In addition, keeping a tight reign on what the burn rate will be (burning through cash) at least monthly, means I won’t have any unpleasant surprises.
 Nothing worse, right?

 This is true whether you are planning to stay at your full-time job until your online business gains traction or whether you have an investor.
 Either way, I tend to prepare now for a burn rate that goes longer than I expect.
 Because it often does.

 It can be this very reason that makes many throw in the towel before they enjoy sweet success.
 Sadly, the passion they had for that great online business idea can fade pretty fast when the money runs out.